Towards a theory of dissipative Dark Matter I: the Born limit: Dissipative SIDM models

 \paragraph{Heavy mediator (short-range; Yukawa)} For a heavy mediating particle $m_{\phi^{\prime},V^{\prime}} \gg \mu v_{i}$, the relevant small parameter can be obtained by comparing first and second Born scattering amplitudes, and reads

-Up to order unity factors, it may be seen as the ratio of the range of the potential $r_{\phi^{\prime},V^{\prime}} = 1/m_{\phi^{\prime},V^{\prime}}$ to the would-be Coulombic Bohr radius $a_0 = 1/(\mu |a_1 a_2|)$.
-The condition~\eqref{Conditionyukawa} imposes an lower bound on the heavy-mediator mass. \footnote{Additional constraints arise from the NR framework we adopt, futher restricting the admissible range of $m_{\phi',V'}$; see Sec.~\ref{NRhierarchyofscales} for details.}
+It may be seen parametrically as the ratio of the range of the potential $r_{\phi^{\prime},V^{\prime}} = 1/m_{\phi^{\prime},V^{\prime}}$ to the would-be Coulombic Bohr radius $a_0 = 4\pi/(\mu |a_1 a_2|)$.
+The condition~\eqref{Conditionyukawa} imposes a lower bound on the heavy-mediator mass. \footnote{Additional constraints arise from the NR framework we adopt, further restricting the admissible range of $m_{\phi',V'}$; see Sec.~\ref{NRhierarchyofscales} for details.}

 \paragraph{Light mediator (long-range; quasi-Coulomb)} In the case of a light mediator $m_{\phi,V} \ll \mu v_{i}^2 $,~\eqref{yukawapotential} can be well approximated by a Coulomb form.
 In this limit, the relevant small parameters are the Sommerfeld parameters for the initial and final states,